A do-nothing Programme for a do-nothing Executive

 A couple of weeks back, the sixth Northern Ireland Executive released its draft Programme for Government.

-Coming over six months after the Executive was formed in February, following a gap in office of around two years, a naive observer might have had high hopes.
-During the election campaign in 2022, most of the parties talked up a good game about getting the government up and running.
+Coming over six months after the Executive was formed in February, following a gap in office of around two years, a naive observer might have had high hopes for this document, especially given that, during the election campaign in 2022, most of the parties talked up a good game about getting the government up and running.

 The UUP manifesto said :